Detecting $k$-nonstretchability via a class of informationally complete symmetric measurements: Introduction

 \section{Introduction}

-Quantum entanglement is one of the most fundamental features of quantum physics \cite{HorodeckiRMP2009,GuhneToth2009}, with critical applications in areas such as quantum teleportation, quantum computation, and quantum communication \cite{BennettWiesnerPRL1992,BennettBrassardCrepeauJozsaPeresWoottersPRL1993,ShorSIAMReview1999}.
-Quantification and detection of entanglement have always been the central topics in the theory of quantum entanglement.
-For bipartite quantum systems, a series of progress has been made, including criteria such as the PPT criterion \cite{Peres1996}, reduction criterion \cite{HorodeckiHorodeckiPRA1999}, realignment criterion \cite{ChenWu2003,Rudolph2003}, as well as criteria based on the existence of extension \cite{DohertyParrilo2002PRA}, covariance matrices\cite{GuhneHyllusGittsovichEisert2007,GittsovichGuhneHyllusEisert2008}, and quantum Fisher information \cite{LiLuo2013PRA} etc.
+Quantum entanglement is one of the most fundamental features of quantum physics \cite{HorodeckiRMP2009,GuhneToth2009}, with important applications in quantum teleportation, quantum computation, and quantum communication \cite{BennettWiesnerPRL1992,BennettBrassardCrepeauJozsaPeresWoottersPRL1993,ShorSIAMReview1999}.
+The quantification and detection of entanglement have long been central topics in quantum information theory.

+For bipartite quantum systems, significant progress has been made, leading to the development of various criteria, including the PPT criterion \cite{Peres1996}, the reduction criterion \cite{HorodeckiHorodeckiPRA1999}, the realignment criterion \cite{ChenWu2003,Rudolph2003}, as well as criteria based on extension methods \cite{DohertyParrilo2002PRA}, covariance matrices \cite{GuhneHyllusGittsovichEisert2007,GittsovichGuhneHyllusEisert2008}, quantum Fisher information \cite{LiLuo2013PRA}, among others.

-Due to the complexity of multipartite quantum systems, there exist various approaches to classifying multipartite entanglement, among which $k$-separability and $k$-producibility are the most common \cite{HorodeckiRMP2009,GuhneToth2009}.
-Recently, a novel classification framework for characterizing multipartite entanglement structure has been introduced, namely $k$-stretchability \cite{Szalay2019Quantum}.
-For an $N$-partite system $H_1\otimes H_2\otimes\cdots \otimes H_N$, while $k$-separability, $k$-producibility, and $k$-stretchability represent distinct frameworks for characterizing multipartite entanglement, all are fundamentally defined with respect to partitions \cite{Szalay2019Quantum,RenLiSmerziGessnerPRL2021,SzalayToth2025Quantum}.
+Owing to the complexity of multipartite quantum systems, various approaches have been proposed for classifying multipartite entanglement, among which $k$-separability and $k$-producibility are the most widely used ones \cite{HorodeckiRMP2009,GuhneToth2009}.
+Recently, a novel classification framework called $k$-stretchability has been introduced to characterize the structure of multipartite entanglement \cite{Szalay2019Quantum}.
+Although $k$-separability, $k$-producibility, and $k$-stretchability represent distinct frameworks for an $N$-partite quantum system $H_1\otimes H_2\otimes\cdots \otimes H_N$, they are all fundamentally based on different notions of partitions of the subsystem set \cite{Szalay2019Quantum,RenLiSmerziGessnerPRL2021,SzalayToth2025Quantum}.